 Celebrating Black History Month: Chris Thompson

-Over his thirteen-year career at APL, Chris Thompson, an assistant program manager in the Homeland Protection Business Area, has learned that many lessons from the basketball court can be applied to the workplace.
+Over his thirteen-year career at APL, Chris Thompson, an assistant program manager in the Homeland Protection Mission Area, has learned that many lessons from the basketball court can be applied to the workplace.
 (Thompson stands 6’6”, and a basketball displayed prominently on his office bookshelf makes it easy for visitors to guess his favorite sport.)
 Perhaps some of the most important are team-related skills, which he’s been able to bring to positions as a group supervisor and a program manager.
 “Just like on the basketball court, the technical team thrives when its members take on roles that play to their strengths,” says Thompson.

 Thompson attended University of Maryland Baltimore County (UMBC) on a Meyerhoff Scholarship, a program focused on increasing diversity among future leaders in science, technology, engineering, and related fields.
 As he worked to complete his degree in mechanical engineering (and eventually a master’s degree from Drexel University), he played center and forward on UMBC’s basketball team.
 Through those experiences and his work at APL, he’s learned a lot about teamwork and leadership—on and off the court.
 Thompson’s first projects when he joined APL were in testing and evaluation (T&E) efforts for the U.S. Navy submarine fleet, where he quickly gained a better understanding of all of the factors that go into successful field testing.
 “I just barely fit,” he says of his stature and those early days spent in close quarters onboard submarines.